nus-cs2113-AY2324S1/ip/docs/README.md

 ### Adding an Event Task: `event`

 Adds an event task to the task list.
+For the dates to be displayed in a DD MMM YYYY format, key in the START_OF_EVENT and END_OF_EVENT as yyyy-mm-dd.
+Otherwise, proceed to key in the START_OF_EVENT and END_OF_EVENT in any desired format.
 Format: `event EVENT_DESCRIPTION /from START_OF_EVENT /to END_OF_EVENT`
 Expected Output:
 ```